Summary

 Arcutis has a powerful topical small molecule inhibitor of phosphodiesterase, formulation for psoriasis and atopic dermatitis.
 The pipeline appears to be de-risked with a phase 2B showing statistically significant results for psoriasis and another POC study in atopic dermatitis showing a trend toward significance (the study wasn't powered for significance).
 Weaker versions of the drug have been used effectively in the dermatology space; their version is much more powerful and has been licensed from AZN who developed it for COPD.
 It has been used for many years in COPD without safety issues.
 Management is very experienced in the dermatology space.
 They seem very savvy about positioning their product in the treatment landscape at a competitive price.
 Their presentation at Goldman Sachs conference is worthy of a listen.

 As for IP, Arcutis has exclusive license to 13 issued US patents and 15 foreign patents (11 pending US applications and 43 pending foreign patent applications).
-While it is a fair point to note that the issued U.S. patent that they licensed from AstraZeneca (composition of matter encompassing roflumilast) expired in 2020 and data exclusivity for oral roflumilast expired in 2021, the company's issued patents for roflumilast foam and cream contains claims directed to, among other things, formulating roflumilast in combination with hexylene glycol, methods of making such formulations, and methods of treatment using such formulations, and a method for improving treatment adherence by improving delivery and extending the plasma half-life of a roflumilast composition.
+While it is a fair point to note that the issued U.S. patent that they licensed from AstraZeneca (AZN) (composition of matter encompassing roflumilast) expired in 2020 and data exclusivity for oral roflumilast expired in 2021, the company's issued patents for roflumilast foam and cream contains claims directed to, among other things, formulating roflumilast in combination with hexylene glycol, methods of making such formulations, and methods of treatment using such formulations, and a method for improving treatment adherence by improving delivery and extending the plasma half-life of a roflumilast composition.
 These issued U.S. patents will expire no earlier than June 2037.

 As for other useful nuggets from the 10-K filing (you should always scan these in your due diligence as many companies like to sweep undesirable elements under the rug), terms of the agreement with AstraZeneca by which the company came to own its lead asset merit being reviewed.
 This exclusive worldwide license deal was inked in July 2018 when Arcutis paid AstraZeneca $1M cash upfront and issued them 484,388 shares of Series B convertible preferred stock (valued at $3M on date of the deal).
 Subsequently, they paid AstraZeneca $2M for a clinical milestone and are on the hook for up to $12.5M in regulatory milestones and $15M in sales milestones (not to mention high single-digit royalty rate on net sales).